Indonesia quake survivor grieves 11 relatives as he rebuilds

 “My life has suddenly changed,” said Enjot, 45, who goes by one name like many Indonesians.
 "I have to live with it from now on.”

-The epicenter of the quake was just south of Enjot's hometown, Cianjur.
+The epicenter of the quake was just south of Enjot's hometown, Cianjur, about a three-hour drive from the capital, Jakarta.
 After getting a call from his daughter, Enjot hopped aboard his motorbike and raced home, arriving within a few minutes to see his neighborhood flattened.

 ”Men, women and children cried while people who were trapped in the collapsed houses were screaming for help,” he recalled.
 "I saw terrible devastation and heart-rending scenes.”